ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Object State limitation

-The Object State (`ObjectState`) limitation specifies whether the User has access to content with a specific Object state.
+The Object State (`ObjectState`) limitation specifies whether the user has access to content with a specific Object state.

 ### Possible values